Organogenesis (ORGO)

 nullAI Analysis | Feedback

-Mr. Gillheeney has served as President and Chief Executive Officer of Organogenesis since 2014, and as Chair of the Board since 2023.
-He joined Organogenesis as Chief Financial Officer and Chief Operating Officer in 2002 and 2003, respectively, and played a key role in the company's growth, including through acquisitions.
-Prior to Organogenesis, he held executive positions as Chief Operating Officer, Chief Financial Officer, Treasurer, and Secretary at Innovative Clinical Solutions, Ltd. from 1999 to 2002.
+Gary S. Gillheeney, Sr. has served as President and Chief Executive Officer of Organogenesis since 2014.
+Prior to this, he was Executive Vice President, Chief Operating Officer, and Chief Financial Officer from 2003 to 2014, and Chief Financial Officer from 2002 to 2003 at Organogenesis.
+Before joining Organogenesis, Mr. Gillheeney held executive positions, including Chief Operating Officer, Chief Financial Officer, Treasurer, and Secretary, at Innovative Clinical Solutions, Ltd., a provider of decision support and clinical knowledge solutions to healthcare staff, from 1999 to 2002.
 He also served as Senior Vice President, Chief Financial Officer, Treasurer, and Assistant Secretary at Providence Energy Corporation.
-He was recognized as an Ernst & Young "Entrepreneur of the Year" in 2009.
+Mr. Gillheeney was recognized as an Ernst & Young's "Entrepreneur of the Year" in 2009 for his contributions at Organogenesis.

-David C. Francisco, Chief Financial Officer
+David C. Francisco Chief Financial Officer

-Patrick Bilbo, Chief Operating Officer
+Patrick Bilbo Chief Operating Officer

-Brian Grow, Chief Commercial Officer
+Brian Grow Chief Commercial Officer

-Lori Freedman, Chief Administrative and Legal Officer
+Lori Freedman Chief Administrative and Legal Officer

 AI Analysis | Feedback